 What we are making today is a "grown-up version" of misua soup.
 Of course, it is still kid-friendly sans the sausage 🙂

-Misua or mee sua bola-bola is how we call this dish back home in the Philippines.
+Misua or mee sua bola-bola is what we call this dish back home in the Philippines.
 Old folks call it almondigas.
 I have never used that word myself when referring to this dish; its etymology is also unfamiliar to me so we are not going to further delve into that.

 But the fact that it has an 'old name', just means that this dish has been a part of Filipino cuisine for a long long time.

 The variation of Misua Bola Bola we are making today is a slight deviation from the traditional Almondigas which uses patola or luffa as one of its based-flavor.